Saintes-Maries-de-la-Mer: Religion

-Today, aside from being a working class summer beach destination with a picturesque Romanesque fortress-church, Church of the Saintes Maries de la Mer, Saintes-Maries-de-la-Mer is known in France for the celebrations it holds for each Mary's feast, in May and October.
+Today, aside from being a working class summer beach destination with a Romanesque fortress-church, Church of the Saintes Maries de la Mer, Saintes-Maries-de-la-Mer is known in France for the celebrations it holds for each Mary's feast, in May and October.
 The feast days in May draw large numbers of Roma Catholics and others from France and beyond—typically 25,000–40,000 people all together—to the town for a week.
 The high points at that feast include a ritual when a painted reliquary chest, said to contain the bones of the Saintes Maries, is ceremoniously lowered from its high perch to the altar for veneration, and when the crypt is left open so that the statue of another figure, the Roma's own Saint Sarah, can be honored.
 On successive days, Romas and a large crowd process statues of Sara and the Saintes Maries from the church to the beach, carrying them right into the sea.

 The dark-skinned Saint Sara of the Roma pilgrimage is said to have possibly been the Egyptian servant of the three Marys.
 In another version, Sara was a local woman who welcomed the three Marys on their arrival.
 A statue of Sarah is in the crypt of the church, which also encloses a 4th-century BC taurobolic altar once dedicated to the cult of the Indo-Iranian god Mithras, although a likely Celtic origin is claimed.